griffin-analytics/griffin-ide/README.md

 # Griffin IDE

 Griffin IDE is a specialized fork of Eclipse Theia optimized for data scientists with a focus on Bayesian statistics.
-It provides an integrated development environment that combines code editing, plot visualization, and Python integration in a 4-quadrant interface similar to Spyder IDE.
+It provides an integrated development environment that combines code editing, plot visualization, and Python integration in a 4-quadrant interface.

 ## Key Features